Pacismo/Pacismo.github.io/_posts/2020-11-22-Starting-Fresh.md

 ## Hello, all

-I've decided to try some new things here.

 From now on, I will do my best to post when something interesting happens or when I feel like it.
 You should notice that I have changed the title to reflect this.

 I have also removed all of my old posts because I felt that they were not as high-quality as I had wished for them to be.
 I have no plans of re-posting them.